 Below is a almost 13-minute video tutorial of how to use the budget.

-Update May 2013: We’ve started using a budget application called “You Need a Budget.”
+Update May 2013: We’ve started using a budget software called “You Need a Budget.”
 We’re loving it.
 It does cost money, but it’s an alternative from the free spreadsheet we offer.